 On January 27, 2020, our beloved and visionary founder suddenly passed away.
 He led an extraordinary life.
 Roger E. Tetrault was born September 3, 1941, in Hartford, Connecticut, the second of six sons of Hector and Bella Tetrault.

 Roger was a standout wrestler in the 1959 class of Huntington High School on Long Island, New York.
-While attending the U. S. Naval Academy in Annapolis, MD, he transitioned to gymnastics graduating in 1963.
-Earning his aviator wings in 1965, he subsequently served as a pilot as well as Surface Warfare Officer during his two tours in Vietnam.
+While attending the U. S. Naval Academy in Annapolis, MD, he transitioned to gymnastics graduating from the academy in 1963.
+Roger earned his aviator wings in 1965 and subsequently served as a pilot as well as Surface Warfare Officer during his two tours in Vietnam.
 In 1976 he earned an MBA from Lynchburg College.

 Roger will be missed by his adoring wife of thirty years, Linda.
-He left behind two sons Stephen and wife Ani Tetrault and Michael Tetrault, as well as one daughter Danielle and husband Allen Gooch, and their children, William and Catherine Gooch.
-He is also survived by his five brothers Leonard, Raymond, Alfred, Paul, Richard, and many nieces and nephews.
+He left behind two sons, Stephen and wife Ani Tetrault and Michael Tetrault.
+He is also survived by a daughter, Danielle, and husband Allen Gooch, and their children, William and Catherine Gooch.
+His five brothers Leonard, Raymond, Alfred, Paul, Richard, and many nieces and nephews, also mourn his passing.